-1. Create a copy of the standalone-engine folder and rename it standalone-engine2 etc.
+1. Create a copy of the server-engine folder and rename it server-engine2 etc.

-Note: You must suffix standalone-engine with an integer.
+Note: You must suffix server-engine with an integer.

 - 2. Inside the cloned directory, open the configuration\engine.conf.bat - 3.
-Update SET "ENGINE_NUMBER=1" to the corresponding number e.g SET "ENGINE_NUMBER=2" - 4.
+Update SET "ENGINE_NUMBER=1" to the corresponding number e.g SET "ENGINE NUMBER=2" - 4.
 Create a copy of the start-Engine.cmd file and rename it.